boyter/boyter.org/content/posts/sloc-cloc-code.md

 | `taskset 0x01 tokei django` | 1.311 s |
 | `taskset 0x01 loc django` | 1.115 |

 Of course whats likely to happen now is that either the excellent authors of Tokei, Loc or Gocloc are going to double down on performance or someone else far smarter than I is going to show of their Rust/C/C++/D skills and implement a parser thats much faster than scc with duplicate detection and maybe complexity calculations.
 I would expect it to also be much faster than anything I could ever produce.
+It's possible that Tokei and Loc could run faster already just by compiling for the specific CPU they run on or through the SIMD optimizations that at time of writing are still to hit the main-line rust compiler.

 I have no problem with this.
 A lot of this post was about seeing how fast I could make things run while learning as much as possible.
 Besides I don't think of tools that do similar things as being in competition.
 Andy Lester of ack fame puts this far better than I ever could http://blog.petdance.com/2018/01/02/the-best-open-source-project-for-someone-might-not-be-yours-and-thats-ok/